-Again, click on these arrows or your keyboard arrows until laser is on the reg mark corner.
+Again, click on these arrows or your keyboard arrows until pin is on the reg mark corner.

-Once the light is centered on the reg mark dot, click here or press Enter on your keyboard.
+Once the pin is centered on the reg mark dot, click here or press Enter on your keyboard.

-After completing the third reg mark, the following window will open and remind you to wait until the laser light has returned to the origin before pressing OK.
+• After completing the third reg mark, the following window will open and remind you to wait until the pin has returned to the origin before pressing OK.